Stop DataWorks service billing

 Description

-In DataService Studio > Service Management > Manage APIs, take offline or delete all APIs.
+Go to DataService Studio > Service Management > Manage APIs and undeploy or delete all APIs.

 Delete Data Analysis cards and reports

-In Data analysis and Data analysis > Report, delete all cards and reports.
+Go to Data analysis and Data analysis > Report, and delete all cards and reports.

-In Operation Center > Task Monitoring > Intelligent Baselines, disable or delete all baselines.
+Go to Operation Center > Task Monitoring > Intelligent Baselines and disable or delete all baselines.

 Unsubscribe from subscription commodities

 2. In the left-side navigation pane, click Purchased Resources and Services.
-Select the category of the subscription item, find the item from which you want to unsubscribe, click the image icon in the Actions column, and select Unsubscribe.
+Select the desired subscription commodity category, click the image icon in the Actions column for the target commodity, and select Unsubscribe.

 Note